The Promise of Sleep (1999) | virtual book

 And there was the case of a radio personality suffering a mental breakdown during his 201-hour “wakeathon”, in which he broadcasted, without sleep, for a week straight.
 Why did he start hallucinating and dissociating?
 Was it just the drugs he took to stay awake, or could it have been the absence of dreams, which would have helped keep his psyche in balance?
 Dr. Dement’s faith in Freud’s theory finally faltered after accompanying a high school senior’s record-breaking sleepless marathon of eleven days and witnessing nothing much worse than acute fatigue and acute crankiness.

 Dreams have things to tell us, whether or not all scientists agree.
 It is an ordinary thing to dream about things that came up during the day.
 In his essay The Kekulé Problem, Cormac McCarthy considers the curious phenomenon of problem-solving while sleeping, with particular interest on why solutions are presented mysteriously as images and not in plain language.
 He offers a clever answer: the brain is old, but language is new.
-And, just like we prefer to communicate in our native tongue, our brain prefers to express itself through imagery.
+And, just like we prefer to communicate in our native tongue, our brain prefers to express itself in images.

 But this idea, stirring as it is, might be no more accurate than Freud’s.
 In his book Livewired, neuroscientist David Eagleman proposes a theory of dreams that suggests a rather different answer to the Kekulé Problem.
 He proposes that the brain activity responsible for dreams, which targets the parts of the brain typically used for vision, exists to maintain our sense of sight.
 Without this scheduled strengthening exercise, it could be overtaken by other, neuron-hungry brain processes that don’t depend on light of day to stay active.
 If this is true, then the answer to the Kekulé Problem is less mysterious.
 Dreams are visual because their machinery is.